Anthony Hudson (soccer): Al Arabi SC

+BG Pathum United

+In February, 2025, Hudson became a new head coach of the club replacing an interim coach Supachai Komsilp.
+His first match will be ASEAN Club Championship against Terengganu FC from malaysia.

+Thailand

+On 22 October 2025, Hudson was appointed by Football Association of Thailand (FA Thailand) as the head coach of Thailand national team, following the sacking of Masatada Ishii.

 Personal life

-Hudson is the son of former Chelsea, Stoke City, Arsenal professional player and England international Alan Hudson.
-He was born in Seattle during his father's stint with the Seattle Sounders and raised in England.
-He attended Millfield School.
 Apart from his native English, Hudson also speaks Spanish.

-During the end of his football career and the start of his management career, Hudson sought out help from Alcoholics Anonymous which aided him to quit in 2005.
+During the end of his soccer career and the start of his management career, Hudson sought out help from Alcoholics Anonymous which aided him to quit in 2005.
 Hudson has been sober since and has volunteered in prisons and hospitals in the US, UK, and New Zealand, helping people with drinking problems.

+In May 2019, Hudson founded the Forgotten Dogs Foundation, aimed at helping homeless dogs find a safe haven.
+The foundation holds soccer clinics and tournaments as fundraisers.